crmcarecloud/api-spec/description.md

     }
 }
 ```
-6. The User chooses specific rewards and sets the amount of use.
+6. The User chooses rewards and sets the amount of use.
-7. The User clicks on the Bill Closure button on POS.
+7. The User clicks on the Bill Closure button in POS.
 8. The POS system adds selected rewards from [ POST /purchases/action/recommend-best-rewards](#operation/postPurchaseRecommendedRewards) and sends request Bill Closure to CareCloud REST API [POST /purchases/actions/accept-payment](#operation/postPurchaseAcceptPayment).
 Based on the Customer id (or Card Number) and Bill Items, CareCloud calculates all available discounts.
 CareCloud applies all selected rewards too.

 ```http request
 POST <projectURL>/webservice/rest-api/enterprise-interface/v1.0/purchases/action/accept-payment
 Content-Type: application/json